Carmel Bach Festival1999 – 2019Copyright © 2023 CBH |

 All the keyboards used in the 2010 Festival lined up on the Sunset Center stage for the Keyboard Spectacular |

-Each year, the Festival evolves.
+The Festival continues to evolve.
 In 2009, I was invited to write a feature article for the program book on my activities here.
-2010 was the final year of both Bruno Weil and Libby Wallfisch: 2011 saw the inaugural season of our new Music Director and Conductor Paul Goodwin, and Concertmaster Peter Hanson.
-The most number of tunings I’ve ever had to do on a single day (July 18, 2011) was 14.
-(Just for fun, for several years I kept a running total on the pop-up Tune-o-meter page.)
+2010 was the final year of both Bruno Weil and Libby Wallfisch: 2011 saw the inaugural season of a new Music Director and Conductor Paul Goodwin, and Concertmaster Peter Hanson.
+In 2023, Norwegian conductor Grete Pedersen took over as Music Director.
+The most number of tunings I’ve ever had to do on a single day (18 July 2011) was 14.
+(Just for fun, for several years to 2014 I kept a running total on the pop-up Tune-o-meter page.)
 Not including private functions, I tuned for 40 public performances in Carmel in 2006.
 As several programs required two or even three keyboard instruments, my tunings made a mammoth total of 222 over the five week period that year, including rehearsals.
 Perhaps the 2009 Festival was the busiest, though, with a daily average of 6.69 tunings: I can safely say I know of no other festival quite like this in the world…

 Carey Beebe